On the first day of the Feast of Unleavened Bread, the disciples asked Jesus, "Where would you like us to plan for you to eat the Passover feast?"

-First of all, what is the Feast of Unleavened Bread, and what is the Passover?
+First of all, what is the Feast of Unleavened Bread?
+What is the Passover?
 These are actually the same things.
 The Jews celebrated the Passover ever since the time of Moses, when the Lord saved all the Israelite babies.
 This was when the Lord 'passed over' their houses, and they were kept safe.
 This is another big story your teacher will have to tell you another time.

 The disciples did just as Jesus asked, and they found a place and got ready for the Passover.

 The evening came, and Jesus and the twelve disciples sat to eat the meal.
-The disciples were eating quietly, they had a lot on their minds.
-They were worried because some people wanted to kill Jesus because he was getting so popular.
+The disciples were eating quietly because they had a lot on their minds.
+They were worried.
+Some people wanted to kill Jesus since he was getting so popular.

 Jesus replied, "The one who dips his bread into the bowl with me will betray me.
 I will die, just as it is written, but the man who betrays me will feel sorry forever.

 He thanked God for the bread and shared it with the disciples and said, "Take this and eat it.
 This is my body which is given for you".
-Then he took a full cup, thanked God for it and said, "This is my blood, which will be poured out for many people so their sins may be forgiven."
-Then they all took a sip from the cup.
+Then He took a full cup, thanked God for it and said, "This is my blood, which will be poured out for many people so their sins may be forgiven."
+They all took a sip from the cup.

-After some time Jesus got up from the table and went to a different part of the room.
-He took off his everyday clothes, and put a large towel around him, making himself look like a servant.
+After some time, Jesus got up from the table and went to a different part of the room.
+He took off his everyday clothes and put a large towel around himself to look like a servant.
 After that, he poured water into a large bowl and began to wash the disciples' feet.
 Then dried them with the towel that was wrapped around Him.

 "No," said Peter, "you will never wash my feet."
 He said this because he didn't feel right having Jesus wash his feet.
 He knew Jesus was very special.